Revival (novel)

-Revival is a novel by American writer Stephen King, published on November 11, 2014, by Scribner.
+Revival is a horror novel by American writer Stephen King, published on November 11, 2014, by Scribner.
+It tells the story of a former minister who becomes obsessed with electricity, and a man who knew him as a child.

 Background information

 The novel was first mentioned by King on June 20, 2013, while doing a video chat with fans as part of promoting the then-upcoming Under the Dome TV series.
 During the chat King stated that he was halfway through writing his next novel, Revival.
 The novel was officially announced on February 12, 2014.
 An excerpt was included at the end of the paperback edition of King's Doctor Sleep, published on June 10, 2014 (ISBN 978-1451698855).

 In an interview with Rolling Stone, King stated that Revival was inspired by Arthur Machen's The Great God Pan and Mary Shelley's Frankenstein, and, like several of King's preceding novels, he has had the idea for this novel since childhood.

 Plot

 When Charles Jacobs, a new Methodist minister, arrives at his new parish in Harlow, Maine, young Jamie Morton is excited.
 Almost all of the townsfolk come to love Jacobs, his beautiful wife, Patsy, and their young son, Morrie.
 During weekly Ministry Youth Fellowship sessions for the town's children, Jacobs shares his interest in electricity with them.
-When Jamie's older brother, Conrad ("Con"), is rendered unable to speak by a skiing accident, Jacobs asks Jamie to bring him to the minister's house as he may be able to help him.
-When Jamie and his older sister Claire do so, Jacobs places a low-voltage belt around Con's neck.
-To everyone's amazement, Con is able to speak again almost immediately.
+When Jamie's older brother, Conrad ("Con"), is rendered unable to speak by a skiing accident, Jacobs uses a low-voltage belt around Con's neck to restore his voice by jumpstarting the nerves to everyone's amazement.

 Things change all too suddenly when Jacobs' wife and child die in a gruesome car accident.
-Stricken with grief, Jacobs denounces God and religion during a sermon and is subsequently banished from town.
+Stricken with grief and the problem of evil, Jacobs denounces God and religion during a sermon and is subsequently banished from town.
 Jamie, devastated that Jacobs will be leaving, visits him before he leaves.
 Jamie thanks him for what he did for Con, but Jacobs claims it was purely a placebo effect.

-Jamie grows up to become a musician and starts using heroin.
-While on tour, his band abandons him at a hotel after he misses several of their concerts.
-He goes to the reception desk to try to pay for another night, but his card is maxed out.
-He goes to a state fair that night in search of drugs, instead finding Jacobs performing an act in front of a large audience called “Portraits in Lightning”.
-Jacobs asks a young woman named Cathy Morse to volunteer for the act, where she sits in a chair blindfolded while he takes her photograph.
-After a blue burst of light flashes all around the stage, a portrait of her appears on a plate.
-He then offers do the same for anyone else for a small price.
+Jamie grows up to become a musician and after a motorcycle accident becomes addicted to pain killers and eventually heroin.
+While on tour, his band abandons him at a hotel in Tulsa, Oklahoma.
+With little money and nowhere to stay he goes to a state fair that night in search of drugs, instead finding Jacobs performing an act in front of a large audience called "Portraits in Lightning".
+Jacobs asks a young woman named Cathy Morse to volunteer for the act, where he uses a special camera he made to make a photo of her entirely out of electricity for a small price.